Pressure Cooker or Pressure Canner?

 Question: I was told my small pressure cooker is not good enough for canning.
 Do you know that to be true?
 Faith ~ TN

-Yes that is true.
-The USDA does not recommend canning in a pressure cooker.
+Yes that is true. -- Actually sort of.
+The USDA does not recommend their tested processes for canning in a pressure cooker.
 It has to do with the size of the canner, the amount of water it will hold, and the time to heat up and cool down.

 Even though you processed for the recomended processing time at the reccomended pressure, the TOTAL time is less because of the shorter heating up and cooling down time.

-According to the USDA a pressure cooker/canner will only work safely for canning if it is at least large enough to hold 4 quarts.
+According to the USDA, a pressure cooker/canner will only work safely for their processes if it is at least large enough to hold 4 quart jars, upright on a canning rack with the lid on.

 Anything smaller should not be used for processing.